5th International Helmut Deutsch Lied Competition

 The International Helmut Deutsch Lied Competition is Vienna’s first and only regularly held competition for singers, dedicated exclusively to the Lied and Austrian composers.
-Next to famous names such as Schubert, Wolf and Mahler, the focus is also on a tone poet whose fame may have faded, but who remains unforgotten.
-The competition will take place in 2023 for the fourth time, artistically supported by mdw – University of Music and Performing Arts Vienna.
+Alongside renowned names like Franz Schubert, Hugo Wolf, and Gustav Mahler, the competition also celebrates composers like Johanna Müller-Hermann, who was well-regarded in her time but whose work has since faded from wider recognition.
+The focus is on a tone poet whose fame may have faded, but who remains unforgotten.
+The competition will take place in 2025 for the fifth time, artistically supported by mdw – University of Music and Performing Arts Vienna.
 Its goal is to give young talents a jump-start in their careers and the opportunity to prove themselves to a critical audience.

 Helmut Deutsch